ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 confirmed by two separate measurements is evidence, whereas a symptom detector that only fires when a cause detector already fired adds nothing to what the cause detector said.
-The same holds for `downlink-congestion` alongside `pixelated-video` or `video-choppy`.
+The same holds for `downlink-congestion` alongside `pixelated-video` or `video-flow-disrupted`.
 Correlating them is the server's job, where the whole session is visible — see
 [Detectors are independent](./DETECTOR_TAXONOMY.md#detectors-are-independent).